Pitchstep/web/README.md

 # Sith14Fun 1

 ### Latest update
 Sith14Fun 1.1 has arrived.
 It includes neat features like cool error pages... lol.
-Enjoy Sith14 1 while it lasts. ;)

 ### Some info
 Sith14Fun is a cool website where you can read stuff about things.